 What is teleworking?

-Second is “part-time homeworking” which consists in working at home at least a day a week.
+2. Second is “part-time homeworking” which consists of working at home at least a day a week.

-Third category is “mobile teleworking”.
-It is usually performed in work that required business trips.
-This type of teleworkers finds themselves working in places such as hotels, the client’s office, etc.
+3. The third category is “mobile teleworking”.
+It is usually performed in work that requires business trips.

-Last category of teleworking includes all the places dedicated to work, but which aren’t the offices of the company people work in (for instance, co-working spaces).
+4. The last category of teleworking includes places dedicated to work that aren’t offices of the company.
+For example, co-working spaces.

 In Europe, 5 to 6% of employed people used to work from home during this past decade.
-This percentage has increased to 12% since the COVID-19 crisis, with government advising people to perform either full or part-time homeworking.
+This percentage has increased to 12% since the COVID-19 crisis.
+This is due to the government advising people to perform either full or part-time homework.

 Are there advantages?

 So, if teleworking is increasing in Europe, does this mean it only has advantages?
 Unfortunately, this is not the case.
 Still, we can count several advantages to teleworking.